brachypelma/payload-plugin-comments/README.md

 [![NPM]()]()

-A plugin for [Payload CMS](https://github.com/payloadcms/payload) to create a collection for comments, reviews, or other user-submitted feedback on your website or web application.
+A fully-customizable plugin for [Payload CMS](https://github.com/payloadcms/payload) to create a collection for comments, reviews, or other user-submitted feedback on your website or web application.

 ## Core features: